TKYK93/netflix-clone/README.md

 ## Built With
 - React
 - TMDb API
-- react-youtube (a thin layer over the Youtube IFrame Player API) build by tjallingt
+- react-youtube (a thin layer over the Youtube IFrame Player API) buil by tjallingt